naveen-u/leetcode-list-util/README.md

-## Leetcode List Exporter
+## Leetcode List Utils

-Script to export question URLs from leetcode lists into txt files
+Scripts to export and import leetcode lists.